Khanhnamld/GreenEarth_VolunteerWebApp/README.md

 # Project COMP SCI 2207/7207 Web & Database Computing (2023 Semester 1)
-## Green Earth - Group 92
+## Green Earth - Group 92 (Credit: Duc Nam Khanh Le, Minh Duc Kieu, Thi Phuong Thao Truong)
 This is the volunteer website of group 92 named **Green Earth**.
 This platform has been designed to streamline volunteer activities, enhance communication, and facilitate the management of volunteer organizations.
 Below, you'll find an overview of the key features and functionalities that have been implemented and will be assessed.

 <img width="1500" alt="Screenshot 2024-06-11 at 5 42 42 pm" src="https://github.com/UAdelaide/24S1_WDC_UG_Group_92/assets/140358233/71263da1-2420-4a29-9a4e-b4730dda3875">